Match Group

-Match Group is an American internet and technology company headquartered in Dallas, Texas.
-It owns and operates the largest global portfolio of popular online dating services including Tinder, Match.com, Meetic, OkCupid, Hinge, PlentyOfFish and OurTime, among a total over 45 global dating companies.
+Match Group, Inc. is an American internet and technology company headquartered in Dallas, Texas.
+It owns and operates the largest global portfolio of popular online dating services including Tinder, Match.com, Meetic, OkCupid, Hinge, Plenty of Fish, OurTime, and other dating global brands.
 The company was owned by IAC until July 2020 when Match Group was spun off as a separate, public company.
 As of 2019, the company had 9.3 million subscribers, of which 4.6 million were in North America.
 Japan is the company's second largest market, after the United States.

 History

 2009–2018

 In February 2009, IAC incorporated Match Group as a conglomerate of Match.com and other dating sites it owned.
 In July 2009, Match Group's Match.com acquired People Media from American Capital for $80 million in cash.
 People Media operated dating sites BlackPeopleMeet.com and OurTime, which became part of Match Group's portfolio, and powered AOL Personals.

 In February 2010, Match.com acquired dating site Singlesnet.
 In February 2011, Match Group acquired OkCupid for $50 million.
 OkCupid was the first free, advertising-based product added to the Match Group portfolio.

 In 2012, online dating application Tinder was founded within Hatch Labs, a startup incubator run by parent company IAC.
 The application allowed users to anonymously swipe to like or dislike other profiles based on their photos, common interests and a small bio.
-On November 19, 2015, the company became a public company via an initial public offering.
+On November 19, 2015, the company became a public company via an initial public offering, with shares trading on Nasdaq under the symbol MTCH.

 In 2017, Match Group launched Tinder Gold, which established Tinder as the highest grossing non-gaming app globally.
 In the summer of 2017, the company offered to acquire Bumble for $450 million.

-In January 2018, Mandy Ginsberg, formerly the CEO of Match North America, replaced Greg Blatt as CEO of the company.
+In January 2018, Mandy Ginsberg, formerly the CEO of Match’s North American division, replaced Greg Blatt as the global CEO.

-In June 2018, Match Group acquired 51% ownership in dating app Hinge.
-The acquisition was intended to help diversify Match's portfolio and appeal to a wider array of singles.
+In June 2018, Match Group acquired 51% ownership in dating app Hinge, in a move intended to diversify Match’s portfolio and appeal to a wider array of singles.
 In February 2019, Match Group fully bought out the company.

 In July 2018, Match Group launched a Safety Advisory Council comprising a group of experts focused on preventing sexual assault across its portfolio of products.
 The council included #MeToo movement founder Tarana Burke and worked with organizations like the Rape, Abuse & Incest National Network (RAINN) and the National Sexual Violence Resource Center.

+2018 legal action

 In August 2018, Tinder co-founder Sean Rad filed a $2 billion lawsuit against Match Group, claiming that Match Group and its parent company IAC purposely undervalued Tinder to avoid paying out stock options to the company's original team.
 Rad and his co-plaintiffs also accused the former Tinder CEO, Greg Blatt, of sexual harassment.
-The company said that the allegations are "meritless".
+The company stated that the allegations were "meritless."
 In October 2019, Blatt filed a defamation lawsuit against Rad and Tinder founding member Rosette Pambakian seeking at least $50 million in damages.